Back up VMware VMs with Azure Backup Server

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\VMWare] "IgnoreCertificateValidation"=dword:00000001

-Save the file to your Azure Backup Server computer.
-For the file name, use DisableSecureAuthentication.reg.
+Save the file on the Azure Backup Server machine with the name DisableSecureAuthentication.reg.

 Double-click the file to activate the registry entry.

 Create a VMware role